What’s a Rich Text element?

 In our drinks company model, we have so far used it to make a simple projection about the future number of units sold per week.
 However, we can also use it to test how different store win rates might impact the units sold or how different rates of the sale in each store might impact sales.
 Or we could expand our model to include many more parts of the business, such as production expenses, marketing/sales costs, and pricing dynamics.
 It is when this additional complexity gets added that the true value of simulation models comes to life.

-We will begin expanding this model in our next blog post!
+We will begin expanding this model in our next blog post, covering lookup tables!